• Skip to primary navigation

 It's made from the milk of cows that are pasture-raised throughout the Netherlands, and its characteristically mild smoky taste is achieved through the natural process of smoking over a burning straw.

-Smoked Gouda can be used as a substitute for Hoop cheese in many recipes; while they have similar textures, Hoop cheese has a more nuanced flavor, making Smoked Gouda an excellent option if you’re looking for slightly bolder tastes.
+Smoked Gouda can be used as a substitute for Hoop cheese in many recipes; while they have similar textures, Hoop cheese has a more subtle flavor, making Smoked Gouda an excellent option if you're looking for slightly bolder tastes.

 Unlike traditional cheeses, it shouldn't be cut into cubes or grated before serving - simply slice it thickly to enjoy its unique smoky character.